Mayo Clinic Care Network Content

 Risk factors

 Preterm labor can affect any pregnancy.
-Many factors have been associated with an increased risk of preterm labor, however, including:
+But many factors can raise the risk of preterm labor.
+They include the following.

-• Previous preterm labor or premature birth, particularly in the most recent pregnancy or in more than one previous pregnancy
+• Preterm labor or premature birth in an earlier pregnancy.
+The risk is greater if this happened in the most recent pregnancy or in more than one pregnancy.

-• Certain infections, particularly of the amniotic fluid and lower genital tract
+• Certain infections.
+This is mainly true of infections of the amniotic fluid and lower genital tract.

-• Some chronic conditions, such as high blood pressure, diabetes, autoimmune disease and depression
+• Some ongoing conditions, called chronic conditions.
+These include high blood pressure, diabetes, autoimmune disease and depression.

 Complications